AdvaniaSE/PowerShellFundamentals/03. Commands and Methods/Detailed.md

 ---

-- Find a command to rename this file to "MyLabFile.csv"
+- Find a command to rename the file to "MyLabFile.csv"

 ```PowerShell
 # since we know what we want to do (the "verb" of the command, Rename) we can use that to search for commands